-Our 32nd Annual Conference will be hosted by the University of Arizona in Tucson and will feature accepted presentations on the conference theme in two formats, a reception, an optional cultural excursion and many opportunities for informal conversation.
+Our 33rd Annual Conference (February 16-19, 2022) will be a hybrid event hosted by the University of Arizona in Tucson and will feature accepted presentations on the conference theme in two formats, a reception, an optional cultural excursion and many opportunities for informal conversation.
 We anticipate presentations and discussion in Spanish and English, and certain sessions will be live-streamed for registrants unable to travel.
-View expert roundtables and performances from our virtual conference in February.
+View expert roundtables and performances from our virtual conference in February 2021.

 We are especially interested in proposals that address the following topics or subtopics: